Current Liabilities-Is Your Hotel Cash Flow Position Sound?

 The first item you see above is Accounts Payable.

-Remember Accounts Receivable in Current Assets from last week’s blog post?
+Remember Accounts Receivable in Current Assets from an earlier blog post?

 Click here to read that again.